TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC05.md

 Send an asymmetrically encrypted message to one of your peers via the public Slack channel.
 They should be able to decrypt the message using a key you share with them.
 The recipient should be able to read the message, but it should remain a secret to everyone else.
 You are not allowed to use any private messages or other communication channels besides Slack.
 Analyse the difference between this method and symmetric encryption.

-So in the screenshot below i used my teammate Sanjay's public key to generate an  encrypted message.
-Then in order to decrypt his message i used my private key and the encrypted text to decrypt his message.
+So in the screenshot below i used my teammate Sanjay's public key to generate an  encrypted message(Good teamwork Jay).
+After that my teammate needs to use my encrypted message and his private key to decrypt my message.
+Then in return i can decrypt his message by using my private key and his encrypted text(which he created by using my public key) to decrypt his message.

 ![asymmetric-encryption](../00_includes/SEC05.png)